ballerina-platform/module-ballerina-etl/README.md

 The following APIs require an OpenAI API key to operate:
 - `categorizeSemantic`
-- `extractFromUnstructuredData`
+- `extractFromText`
 - `groupApproximateDuplicates`
 - `maskSensitiveData`
 - `standardizeData`

-If your Ballerina application uses any of these functions, follow the steps below before calling them:
+If your Ballerina application uses any of these APIs, follow the steps below before calling them:

 1. Create an [OpenAI account](https://platform.openai.com) and obtain an [API key](https://platform.openai.com/account/api-keys).